ADAPT-uiuc/dias/README.md

 Yes.
 Dias' output is standard Python code, and so, for example, you do not need to know anything about Dias to know why you got a speedup.
 Similarly, you can just copy Dias' output and use it as any other Python code.

-To inspect the rewritten version, use ``%%rewrite verbose``.
+To inspect the rewritten version, add the comment `# DIAS_VERBOSE` at the beginning of your cell (right after any magic functions).
 See [this example](https://github.com/ADAPT-uiuc/dias/blob/main/examples/inspecting_output.ipynb).

 ### Is Dias a replacement for `pandas`?
 No (which inherently means Dias does not suffer from lack of API support).
 Dias is a rewriter, which inspects and possibly rewrites `pandas` code.

 ### Does Dias work with a standard Python interpreter?
-No. Dias depends on IPython's feature of [magic functions](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to automatically rewrite code.
+No. Dias currently uses IPython features.

 ### When does Dias rewrite code?